 This approach entails throwing out all the excess prop-betting options.
 These include outcomes that are completely unrelated to what's happening on the field, pitch, rink, course, or court.

-Assuming the Patriots and Chiefs are meeting in the AFC championship game, the following props might be available:
+Assuming the Panthers and Chiefs are meeting in the Super Bowl, the following props might be available:

 - Coin toss result: Heads or tails?